SergioCaMi/SergioCaMi/README.md

  <img src="https://github.com/GovindSingh9447/GovindSingh9447/blob/main/WEBP/footer.webp" alt="">

 💻 About Me:<br><br>
-🚀 Transitioning into Full Stack Development with a strong background in team <br>
-management and process optimization in the industrial sector.<br><br>
+🚀 Transitioning into Full Stack Development with a strong background in team management and process optimization in the industrial sector.<br><br>
 🌍 Currently expanding my knowledge in Full Stack Development.

 🔧 Currently Working On<br>